Nazanin-hub/kickstarter-analysis/README.md

 ## Overview of Project

 Helping an up-and-coming playwright,Louise, who wants to start a crowdfunding campaign to help fund her play,Fever.
 She wants to know how different campaigns fared in relation to their launch dates and their funding goals.
-So, I used Kickstarter dataset to help Louise with her project by creating Pivottable, charts and graphs.
+So, I used Kickstarter dataset to help Louise with her project by creating Pivot table, charts and graphs.

 ### Purpose